 Geometry is one of the oldest branches of all mathematics.
 “GEO METRIA” actually means “to measure the earth”.
 We’re going to discover how to measure lengths, angles, and areas.
 Geometry helps us decide what materials to use when we build things, where to point our rocket to land on Mars, what design to make our bridge or skyscraper so it is strong in the direction we need it to be, how much paint and carpet we need to buy for our house, where we should point our telescopes to find the planets and stars, figuring out when the next meteor shower will be - it’s everywhere you look!

 This course requires algebra.
 If you haven't completed Algebra 1, please go back and do this now.
-This course is going to be taught live for Grades 7-8th over 4 months.
-Students may need multiple weeks per session to thoroughly work through each concept covered during each live session.
-We will have multiple live class opportunities each week to support your child as they work through the content.
+Students typically need 3-8 weeks per session in order to thoroughly work through each concept covered.
+We will have multiple opportunities for your student to connect with us live and get support as they work through the content.

 Each session, in addition to attending classes with our teachers and working through the geometry workbooks, your kids will be working their way through a math obstacle course, designing and building several projects, and exploring how geometry is used in the science and engineering fields.
 Students will need materials in order to participate in all the hands-on fun for all levels, including both Beginner and Intermediate students.
 All students will be given challenges and projects with each session!